leicoop/simple-mybatis/README.md

 **Key features**

 - Implemented the binding between the interface and the XML file
 - Implemented the non-primitive type parameter processing
-- Implemented the transaction
 - Implemented the processing of resultset
 - Implemented the basic CRUD operations
 - Implemented the two-level cache: localchche and transactionalcache